gregmarine/ByGregMarine.com/Blog/src/2024/04/06_food-for-thought-woodpecker-and-sadness.md

 Sadly, this affected my ability to do my devotional with Chérie last night.
 I opened my book and I couldn't see through the tears.
 I'm being literal here.
 I closed the book and told her I wasn't going to do it last night and that I'd double up today; which I did...hehehe But it crushed my spirit to *fail* her like that.
 I don't mean fail literally, though.
 It was just the first time I hadn't been able to do it consistently in 20 days...hehehe So I committed and followed through with doing yesterday's and today's this morning.

 When I moved here 2 years ago, my sister and her husband lived here.
 The day I moved into my apartment, my sister told me she was going to leave her husband.
 A few months later, neither one of them lived here anymore.

+My friends from church all live quite a ways away as well as the church is not nearby.
+But they do live closer than my sister currently does...hehehe I do get with Kerry most Thursdays.
+That has been a huge help in this area.
+As for Dan and his family, they live in Arcadia...a little over a 2 hour drive away.

+I'm not use to this.
+Back in Indiana, it wasn't difficult to find someone to hang out with on a moment's notice.
+Now, every engagement with friends or family must be planned out.
+Anytime I feel lonely and just want to sit and talk goes by without consolation.

+I need to get better about reaching out to my friends remotely.
+It just isn't quite the same not being in the same room.
+Phone calls help a little.
+Texting works sometimes.
+But what about times like last night when I really just needed to sit with someone?
+It was great that Dan was available today.
+It was just what I needed.
+But, again, what about last night!?

+God is teaching me something here.
+He is reminding me that I need to fully rely on Him in times of extreme loneliness.
+He is always here with me.
+ALWAYS!
+It isn't the responsibility of my friends and family to be here when I need someone to talk to.
+It's great when someone is around.
+But I cannot be dependant on that.
+I'm not saying that I don't have people to talk to.
+Because I do have people...hehehe Just because they aren't able to be here physically doesn't mean they aren't there, right?
+But God is *always* here.

+My loneliness does not need to consume me like it did last night.
+It shouldn't get in the way of me being who God created me to be.
+It shouldn't come between me and Him.
+I need to trust Him and know that I can call out to Him when I need a little jolt of happiness.